mrubyc/mrubyc-test/README.md

 Assuming you are using [mrubyc-utils](https://github.com/hasumikin/mrubyc-utils) to manage your project and [rbenv](https://github.com/rbenv/rbenv) to manage Ruby versions.
 This means you have `.mrubycconfig` file in your top directory.

-Besides, you have to locate mruby model files that are the target of testing at `mrblib/models/class_name.rb`
+Besides, you have to locate mruby model files that are the target of testing like `mrblib/models/class_name.rb`

 This is an example of ESP32 project:

 ```
 ~/your_project $ tree
 .
+├── .mrubycconfig                # Created by mrubyc-utils
 ├── Makefile
 ├── build
 ├── components
 ├── main
 ├── mrblib
-│   ├── job_main_loop.rb     # Loop script can't be tested by mrubyc-test
-│   └── models
+│      └── models               # Place your model class files here
-│         ├── class_name.rb  # These are the testing targets
+│            ├── class_name.rb  # The testing target `ClassName`
-│         └── my_class.rb    # These are the testing targets
+│            └── my_class.rb    # The testing target `MyClass`
-├── partitions.csv
-├── sdkconfig
+│      └── tasks
+│            ├── main.rb        # Loop script isn't covered by mrubyc-test. use mrubyc-debugger
+│            └── sub.rb         # Loop script isn't covered by mrubyc-test. use mrubyc-debugger
-└── sdkconfig.old
+└── sdkconfig
 ```

 In the same directory: